 Postpartum depression (PPD) is the most common complication after pregnancy, affecting one in seven new mothers, or 400,000 births per year, according to the American Psychological Association.
-Giving clinicians the ability to treat women for PPD during the postpartum period by ensuring coverage is an important tool for improving women's health during this critical time.4 families.
+Giving clinicians the ability to treat women for PPDduring the postpartum period by ensuring coverage is an important tool for improving women's health during this critical time.

+Provide federal subsidies for more lower- and middle-income individuals and families.
 Many individuals and families who do not have access to employer-sponsored coverage earn too much to qualify for either Medicaid or marketplace subsidies and, yet, struggle to afford coverage.
 This is particularly true for lower-income families who would be eligible for marketplace subsidies except for a "glitch" in the law that miscalculates how much families can afford.
 We support both expanding the eligibility limit for federal marketplace subsidies to middle-income families and fixing the "family glitch" so that more lower-income families can afford to enroll in coverage.
+We supported provisions in the American Rescue Plan Act of 2021 (Public Law No: 117-2) that further reduced the cost of Marketplace coverage for all subsidy-eligible individuals and families by increasing the dollar value of the premium tax credit subsidies.
+For example, individuals making between 100% and 150% of the federal poverty level (FPL) will not pay anything in Marketplace premiums.
+In addition, the law expands eligibility for the tax credit subsidies to more individuals.
+Specifically, more households above 400% FPL, the current maximum eligibility threshold, are newly eligible for subsidies.
+These changes are temporary and in effect for tax years 2021 and 2022.